firsttris/reactive-volcano-app/README.md

 3. Install the dependencies: `npm install`
 5. Start the development server: `npm run dev`
 6. To build the project, use: `npm run build:root`
+7. Copy the contents from the dist/ directory to the webserver location.

 # Connection Issues and Pitfalls